-Last updated on May 23rd, 2023 at 03:28 pm
+Last updated on January 30th, 2024 at 05:02 pm

 What does the AHI reading mean on a CPAP machine?

-Apnoea: When your airway is completely blocked, and you stop breathing for 10 seconds or more.
+Apnoea: When your airway is completely blocked, and you stop breathing for a minimum of ten seconds.

 What is a normal AHI score?

-An AHI score which is less than 5 is considered normal.
+An AHI score which is less than five is considered normal.
 However, some patients with severe Sleep Apnoea may be told by their sleep clinic or doctor that higher numbers are acceptable as long as they’re feeling the benefits of the therapy and are experiencing fewer symptoms and their AHI is progressively decreasing.

 What AHI is considered severe?